ajschumacher/ajschumacher.github.io/20150514-mergic/index.md

        497,         2,         3, 0.0175438596491
 ```

+With a cutoff lower than any actual encountered string distance, every item stays separate, the maximum group size is one, and there are no pairs within those groups to evaluate.

 ```
          2,       499,    124251, 0.416666666667
          1,       500,    124750, 0.418181818182
 ```

+On the other extreme, we could group every item together in a giant mega-group.

 ```
        451,         2,        49, 0.111111111111